 8:00 a.m. | Zulu

-The Zulu Social Aid & Pleasure Club grew out of a local African American community of providing support, from membership dues, to its members when in need.
-Zulu’s prized throw is a painted coconut, the “Golden Nugget.”
+The Zulu Social Aid & Pleasure Club grew out of a local African American community tradition of providing support, using membership dues, to its members when in need.
+Zulu’s prized throw is a painted coconut, known as the “Golden Nugget.”

 10:00 a.m. | Rex